saberland/saber/website/pages/docs/saber-instance.md

   - `page`: `PageInterface`
 - Returns: `void`

-Create a new page or overwrite the existing page.
+Create a new page or overwrite the existing page in `pages.store`.

 ### `pages.getPagePublicFields(id)`